Drink a Lime-a-Rita since 2018? You could receive $21 in a new settlement

 ST. LOUIS, Mo.
-(KTVI) – Anheuser-Busch is settling a class-action lawsuit associated with their Ritas™ line of drink, meaning if you’ve ever had a Lime-a-Rita, you may be eligible to file a claim.
+(KTVI) – Anheuser-Busch is settling a class-action lawsuit associated with their Ritas™ line of drinks, meaning if you’ve ever had a Lime-a-Rita, you may be eligible to file a claim.

 The lawsuit, filed in Missouri, alleges that the brewer advertised that the drink contains tequila or wine when they do not.
 Anheuser-Busch denies any wrongdoing and settled the lawsuit.